johannescastner/wordpress-ipynb-git-bridge/README.md

 - Caching

 ### Known caveats
-- Rendering interactive vizualizations is limited, this needs more testing.
+- Rendering interactive visualizations is limited, this needs more testing.
 - Article heading must go into the wordpress document or you would have no title for navigation.

 ### Built using...